Polkadex-Substrate/polkadexTEE-worker/README.md

 ./bot-community.py benchmark
 ```

-now you should see the community growing from 10 to hundreds, increasing with every ceremony
+now you should see the community growing from 10 to hundreds, increasing with every ceremony.